Danilo-GB/quillos-landing-page/README.md

 ## Features

--Store landing page with control functionality directly from a JSON file (Dynamic categories and products).
+- Store landing page with control functionality directly from a JSON file (Dynamic categories and products).
--Add and remove items from the shopping cart.
+- Add and remove items from the shopping cart.
--Direct message to whatsapp web for computers and mobile whatsapp application with the complete selected list.
+- Direct message to whatsapp web for computers and mobile whatsapp application with the complete selected list.

 ## Responsive